 Strongly rotate your circadian rhythm

-The reason why one 20 minute nap can‚Äôt split into two 10 minute ones is because some time is spent in light sleep at the beginning of every nap.
-In order to make up for this time, an additional 5 minutes is added to gain the same total amount of REM sleep as one 20 minute nap.
+The reason why one 20-minute nap can‚Äôt split into two 10-minute ones is because of some light sleep at the beginning of every nap.
+To make up for this time, an additional 5 minutes is necessary to gain the same total amount of REM sleep as one 20-minute nap.

 Protracted Naps (Pronaps)